qza7849467chensh5/reflective-bind/README.md

 ## Using the babel plugin

-Add it to the top of your plugin list in `.babelrc` (it just has to come before other plugins that transform arrow functions and `bind` calls):
+Add it to the top of your plugin list in `.babelrc` (it must be run before other plugins that transform arrow functions and `bind` calls):

 ```
 "plugins": [